Thin Pages Get Deprioritized by Google: Diagnose, Merge, or Remove

 When this is not on you

 A small number of thin pages (contact, privacy, about) are fine.
 Google knows not every page should be 2000 words.
-The problem is when thin pages exceed 20% of the site — the whole site suffers.
+The problem starts when thin pages exceed about 20% of the site — because the helpful-content signal is now site-wide, a large share of low-value URLs can drag down your good pages too.

 Easy to misdiagnose

-• Adding filler to inflate word count: filler isn’t depth — Google can tell.
-Quality > word count.
+• Adding filler to inflate word count: filler isn’t depth, and Google’s systems judge value over length.

-• Treating noindex as a penalty: noindex is a good tool — it’s “actively choose not to index”
+• Treating noindex as a penalty: noindex is a deliberate “do not index this” instruction, not a punishment.

-• Thinking merging loses authority: merge + 301 actually concentrates authority on the master
+• Thinking merging loses authority: merge + 301 concentrates authority on the master page.

 Prevention